IBACS-BIRC Research Assistantships in Neuroimaging

-- A summary plan of future work and how neuroimaging will form an integral part of the applicant’s graduate research (1/2 page max)
+- A summary plan of future work and how cognitive neuroscience will form an integral part of the applicant’s graduate research (1/2 page max)

-- A brief statement of experience relevant to the IBRAiN program, addressing qualifications for the applicant’s preferred role(s), and a brief statement of how the applicant’s own research could benefit.
+- A summary of experience relevant to the IBRAiN program, addressing qualifications for the applicant’s preferred role(s), and a brief statement of how the applicant’s own research could benefit from the program.

 - An up-to-date CV

 A copy of the application will be sent automatically to the applicant’s primary advisor for approval.
 The advisor will need to write a letter of support within 7 days of the application submission to complete the application process.
 The letter of support should address:

 Reviewers of full proposals will be asked to consider the following review criteria, as well as the advisor’s separate statement:

-- The applicant’s progress, achievements, background, as well as potential benefits to the student and their advisor, and to the program.
+- The applicant’s progress, achievements, qualifications, as well as potential benefits to the student and their advisor, and to the program.

 If you have trouble with any part of the application process, or you are unsure about eligibility, you can contact firstname.lastname@example.org or email our Institute Coordinator, Crystal Mills, at email@example.com.